About Riverside FoundationBack to top

 The current Trustees of the Riverside Foundation are: Susan Jee (Chair), Philip Raw, Philip Han, Paul Forster-Jones and Jo Kennefick.

-2,339 people received support from the Foundation’s projects
+5,500 people or households received support from the Riverside Foundation’s projects.

-188 people received grants through our two hardship funds (Helping Hands supports people with furniture, white good, fuel top-ups etc; the HIA Special Fund provides grants to elderly, vulnerable and disabled homeowners)
+397 people received grants through our two hardship funds (Helping Hands supports people with furniture, white good, fuel top-ups etc; the HIA Special Fund provides grants to elderly, vulnerable and disabled homeowners).

 Riverside Foundation: Registered charity number 513727